 Imagine this in your emergency preparation kit, always having a way to cook your food, boil water, provide a source of warmth, all the while charging your electronics.
 One of the most useful and invaluable necessities one can have in their camping survival gear list.
 Weighs in around two pounds, and ideal for any adventure destination with dry wood.

 I like to believe that even if I am in a survival situation, I will always have a power source for my pictures of friends and family, my favorite music and other media to keep my spirits up.
 Many times in life and death, survival situations, there is a mental factor to surviving, and the will to continue.
 A device that is holding things dear to you can make the difference in your very survival.

 Can you honestly say that you're entirely prepared?

 I hope this article has given you some great options for a safer outdoor experience.
 When potentially life threatening situations arise, one has to be prepared for the worst case scenarios.
 Those who are unprepared make a bad situation much worse than it had to be, simply by keeping on standby an emergency bug out bag ready to go, securely stored within reach, will keep you ready for any turbulent times.

 If there are other useful or cool outdoor gadgets you think should be on this list, please do not hesitate to voice your opinion.
 Feel free to share this article with a friend and your social network.
 Thanks for reading, and remember, "safety first".
 Here are a few obvious things that should be included in your emergency survival gear:

 - A weapon, preferably a firearm or a knife, better to have one and not need it, than need it and not have one.

-- Strong rope, rope is an easy to carry, valuable commodity in any survival situation.
+- A Strong rope, a rope is easy to carry, a valuable commodity in any survival situation.